shannonhochkins/webpack-nuget-plugin/README.md

 ## Setup Basic

-Simplest configuration a nuget restore which will run when webpack has finished compilation will happen by using the runHook, (you can also change _when_ the `runHook` method) In `webpack.config.js`:
+Simplest configuration a nuget commands which will run when webpack has finished compilation will happen by using the runHook, (you can also change _when_ the `runHook` method) In `webpack.config.js`:

 By default it will run in 'restore' mode, you can change this by using the `args` configuration options: